sprintly/Sprintly-GitHub/README.md

 	By default, your sprintly items will be shown.

 	Options:
 	  -h, --help       show this help message and exit --install        install this tool
 	  --update         update this tool
 	  --install-hook   install commit-msg hook in current directory (must be a git repository)
-	  --update-hook   update commit-msg hook in all repositories
+	  --update-hook    update commit-msg hook in all repositories --update-config  used to edit configuration

 #Installing `sprintly`